 7) Social Media accounts and Tools

 I recommend starting a social media account specifically for your blog instead of trying to make your personal account the same.
 I would start a Pinterest, Facebook “page”, and a gmail account where everything for your social media can go to.
 Pinterest and Instagram are my two big traffic sources.
 Instagram is the most fun.
 Find what works for you, start small and build as you go.
 I can not stress enough to have fun with your blog.
 If you love it, you will most likely have more success!

 I hope this was helpful in getting your blog started because I know it can be stressful and overwhelming, especially if you have no technology skills whatsoever (Like me!)
 Thank god for the internet that makes a tutorial for pretty much anything.

-Throughout my year(ish) of blogging, I have learned a lot.
+Throughout my 4 year(ish) of blogging, I have learned a lot.
 The biggest thing I have learned is patience.
 It isn’t always about the numbers as it is the process.
 The more you learn in the first few months, the farther ahead you will be!
 If you are curious how to make money blogging, check out my tutorial right here!

 I wish you luck, but if you ever need assistance, contact me and I will either help or point you to someone who can!

 Send me your new domains so I can follow along on your journey with a screenshot of your purchase to TheSavvySagittarius@gmail.com to get my Ultimate Monthly Blog Planner Worksheet sent to your e-mail!!!